PLLIP-SIS Annual Report 2020-2021

 The Education Committee coordinated with all the PLLIP committees for continuing education outreach, including offering value-added AMPC training for potential AALL Annual Conference presenters.
 Furthermore, the Committee delivered two education sessions for ALM LegalWeek: Virtual Everything – Keeping Attorneys & Staff Productive in a Remote Environment; and How I Met the New Client – Avoiding Embarrassing Conflicts.

 Chair: Elaine Knecht

-The Committee and the Board offered the awardees the opportunity to put the award toward the 2020 virtual meeting or to utilize the grant for the 2021 conference.
-Every recipient asked to use his or her grant at the 2021 Annual Meeting.
+Once again, the Committee and the Board offered the 2020 awardees for the AALL Annual Meeting the opportunity to put the award toward the 2021 virtual meeting or to utilize the grant for the 2022 conference.
+Every recipient asked to use their grants at the 2022 Annual Meeting.
 The Board may decide to make additional grants available next year in addition to those already awarded.

 Chair: Marie Calvaruso

 Membership increased by 55 new members since the 2020 AALL conference.
 The committee sent recruitment emails to 19 prospective members to promote PLLIP membership.